-CMB is thrilled to welcome returning artists Zenas Hsu, Janny Joo, Jessica Chang, and Laura Gaynon for its tenth season in 2023!
+CMB is thrilled to welcome new artist Hannah Tarley and returning artists Zenas Hsu, Jessica Chang, and Laura Gaynon for its thirteenth season in 2026!

 Zenas Hsu, violin